Climate Change Authority

 The Climate Change Authority (CCA) is an Australian Government statutory agency responsible for providing independent advice to government on climate change policy.
-It was established by and operates under the Climate Change Authority Act 2011.
-The Authority commenced operations on 1 July 2012.
-It was setup by Julia Gillard and has withstood concerted efforts for its disestablishment.
-The Abbott Government campaigned for the CCA's abolishment, having successfully abolished the Climate Commission.
+It was established by and operates under the Climate Change Authority Act 2011, and commenced operations on 1 July 2012.
+It was set up by the government of Julia Gillard and has withstood concerted efforts to disestablish it.
+The Abbott government campaigned for the CCA's abolition, having dissolved the Climate Commission.

-The Authority is a non-corporate entity and has no legislative or executive powers, which remain with the Government and Parliament of the day.
-The Authority is currently tasked with undertaking periodic legislative reviews of the Emissions Reduction Fund and National Greenhouse and Energy Reporting scheme, and carrying out special reviews as requested either by the Minister responsible for climate change or by the Australian Parliament.
+The Authority is a non-corporate entity without legislative or executive powers, which remain with the Government and Parliament of the day.
+The Authority's responsibilities include conducting periodic legislative reviews of the Emissions Reduction Fund and the National Greenhouse and Energy Reporting scheme, as well as carrying out special reviews as requested by the Minister responsible for climate change or the Australian Parliament.
 It may also undertake self-initiated research on matters related to climate change.

-Prior to amendments made by the Australian Parliament in 2014 and 2015, the Authority was required to review Australia's greenhouse gas emissions caps, any indicative national emissions trajectory and national carbon budget; progress in achieving Australia's emissions reduction targets and national carbon budget; and the Renewable Energy Target and (since repealed) emissions trading scheme.
-Members are entitled to and often write dissenting minority reports.
+Prior to amendments made by the Australian Parliament in 2014 and 2015, the Authority was required to review Australia's greenhouse gas emission caps, the indicative national emissions trajectory and national carbon budget, progress in achieving Australia's emissions reduction targets and national carbon budget, the Renewable Energy Target and the emissions trading scheme, the last of which has been discontinued.
+Members of the Authority are entitled to write dissenting minority reports, and often do so.

 Membership

 The Authority has a board comprising a chair and up to eight other permanent members.
-Current members are Grant King (chair), Susie Smith, Mark Lewis, John McGee and Dr Russell Reichelt AO.
-Australia's Chief Scientist, Dr Cathy Foley AO PSM serves as an ex officio Authority member.
-Dr Wendy Craik AM, former Commissioner of the Productivity Commission and Chief Executive of the Murray-Darling Basin Commission among other executive roles, was appointed Chair of the Authority on 1 May 2016 and served until 19 April 2021.
-The original Chair of the Authority, former Reserve Bank of Australia Governor and Federal Treasury Secretary, Bernie Fraser, resigned from the position in 2015.
+The original chair of the Authority, former Reserve Bank of Australia Governor and former Federal Treasury Secretary, Bernie Fraser, resigned from the position in 2015.
+Current members are Matt Kean (chair), Susie Smith, Mark Lewis, John McGee and Russell Reichelt.
+Australia's Chief Scientist, Cathy Foley serves as an ex officio Authority member.
+Wendy Craik, a former commissioner of the Productivity Commission and Chief Executive of the Murray-Darling Basin Commission among other executive roles, was appointed Chair of the Authority on 1 May 2016 and served until 19 April 2021.

 Former members have included Clive Hamilton, Heather Ridout, Ian Chubb, Kate Carnell and John Quiggin.
+In June 2024, the Albanese government announced that former New South Wales treasurer and energy minister, Matt Kean, would be the new chair of the Authority, effective from 1 August.